MollyButz/sbca-data-standard/README.md

 # What is in the SBCA Unified-File-Format?

-The SBCA Unified-File-Format contains the following facts of a prefabricated component.
+The SBCA Unified-File-Format contains the following facts of a structural building components.

 General Component Information